FullWrite Professional: Development

 Development started in April 1986 and pre-release advertising was launched in December announcing that it would be released in January 1987 at a price around $300.
 It was first shown to the public at MacWorld Expo in January 1987 with the promise that it would be released later that year.
 The date continued to be pushed further back.
 In March, Computer Reseller News reported it was being readied for April, but by August MacWEEK reported it to be "a month away" and a November issue claimed that the documentation was complete but the program was not.

 By this point the product had become something of a joke in the Mac world, winning numerous (unofficial) vaporware awards.
-Microsoft released Word 3.0 in 1987, and Ann Arbor responded by taking out a two-page advertisement headlined DON'T BUY IT, stating that FullWrite was "a superior word processor, at a better price ... at your store within 60 days".
+Microsoft released Microsoft Word 3.0 in 1987, and Ann Arbor responded by taking out a two-page advertisement headlined DON'T BUY IT, stating that FullWrite was "a superior word processor, at a better price ... at your store within 60 days".
 This date was also missed.

 Just prior to the January 1988 MacWorld Expo, where the company planned to ship the product, Ann Arbor was purchased by Ashton-Tate, with whom discussions had been underway for some time.
 The acquisition was kept a secret.
 At the Expo, instead of shipping, the company gave away 10,000 copies of the current beta version to drum up some buzz.
 This version contained an easter egg which would convert selected text into pig Latin if the user held down the right keys.
 The demo version of FullWrite completely filled a floppy disk, and FullWrite would crash if it did not have disk space available.
 Therefore, when potential customers launched the program directly off of the floppy (which was full), the program would crash.
 Ashton-Tate made tens of thousands of these demo disks, and was converting less than 0.1% of them to sales.